aahill/quickstart-templates/template-quickstart-java.md

 Azure Cognitive Services are represented by Azure resources that you subscribe to.
 Create a resource for [Product name] using the [Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) or [Azure CLI](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account-cli) on your local machine.
 You can also:

-* Get a [trial key](https://azure.microsoft.com/try/cognitive-services/#decision) valid for 7 days for free.
+* Get a [trial key](https://azure.microsoft.com/try/cognitive-services/#decision) valid for seven days for free.
 After signing up it will be available on the [Azure website](https://azure.microsoft.com/try/cognitive-services/my-apis/).
 * View your resource on the [Azure Portal](https://portal.azure.com/).

 <!-- rename TBD_KEY to something meaningful for your service, like TEXT_ANALYTICS_KEY -->